 So…Hello!
 We are Joe and Kristin DiSanto, a former executive producer/business owner and a former film/commercial editor from Los Angeles.
-Since meeting and marrying in Los Angeles, we spent many years and grueling hours climbing to success in the advertising, film, and television industries.
+Since meeting and marrying in Los Angeles, we spent many years and grueling hours climbing to success in advertising, film, and television.

-At the ages of 38 (Kristin) and 43 (Joe), we left our stressful big city careers and relocated to a charming Florida beach town where we knew no one, but had the freedom to raise our 3-year-old son full time—and redefine our “dream life.”
-We traded in time spent on work, for time spent together as a family.
+At the ages of 38 (Kristin) and 43 (Joe), we left our stressful big city careers and relocated to a charming Florida beach town where we knew no one but had the freedom to raise our 3-year-old son full time—and redefine our “dream life.”
+We traded time spent on work for time spent together as a family.

 Kristin is now able to be a full-time mom and part-time blogger.
-Joe is a part-time CFO and small business consultant and part-time blogger.
-No matter how much you love your job (we actually did love our careers), it just depletes your time and drains your energy.
-So when you get home to your supposed “life”…you have little left to give.
+Joe is a part-time CFO and small business consultant, and part-time blogger.
+No matter how much you love your job (we love our careers), it depletes your time and drains your energy.
+So when you get home to your supposed “life,”…you have little left to give.
 We wanted to take back that life force and attempt to hit the reset button.

-We had a total breakdown in Austin TX (our first stop on the journey), and made a bunch of mistakes along the way that cost us emotionally and financially.
-For instance…I don’t know…saaayyy…moving halfway across the country with a toddler, twice in three months!
+We had a total breakdown in Austin, TX (our first stop on the journey) and made many mistakes that cost us emotionally and financially.
+For instance…I don't know…saaayyy…moving halfway across the country with a toddler twice in three months!

-So, we’re going to relay our story to you in hopes that you can follow your own desires to change your life and venture into the unknown…with some valuable info under your belt.
+So, we will relay our story to you in hopes that you can follow your desires to change your life and venture into the unknown…with some valuable info under your belt.

 Meeting and Making it in La La Land

 As a couple, we made a pact long ago to try and keep our lives interesting.
-When things were getting stale, we should push ourselves out of our comfort zones, and go bigger.
-If life is a game, we wanted to win, and have as much fun as possible doing it.
-We lived very different lives in our youth, but somehow ended up with a similar shared desire to succeed, and we were able to find each other and take on the challenge together.
+When things were getting stale, we should push ourselves out of our comfort zones and go bigger.
+If life is a game, we want to win and have as much fun as possible doing it.
+We lived very different lives in our youth but somehow ended up with a similar shared desire to succeed, and we were able to find each other and take on the challenge together.

 By 2004, Joe bought his first home, and we moved into it together!
-Luckily by a few years later, with the help of that house and a few diagonal moves on the workfront, he managed to get himself fully out of student loan and credit card debt (-75k).
-Kristin was steadily climbing the ranks of commercial editing along the way as well, and was finally starting to catch some breaks.
-In late 2005 Joe and his partners broke off and started their own company, which kristin soon joined.
+Luckily a few years later, with the help of that house and a few diagonal moves on the work front, he managed to get himself entirely out of student loan and credit card debt (-75k).
+Kristin was steadily climbing the ranks of commercial editing along the way and was finally starting to catch some breaks.
+In late 2005 Joe and his partners broke off and started their own company, which Kristin soon joined.

-From 2006-2018 we managed to built a multi-million dollar post production company with our best friends, helped create and edit critically acclaimed films, commercials, and an Emmy winning TV show, got married on a mountaintop in Santa Barbara, bought 8 investment properties and our beachside dream home, and then, in 2018, left all that achievement behind.
+From 2006-2018 we managed to build a multi-million dollar post-production company with our best friends, helped create and edit critically acclaimed films, commercials, and an Emmy-winning TV show, got married on a mountaintop in Santa Barbara, bought eight investment properties and our beachside dream home, and then, in 2018, left all that achievement behind.
 Why?
-Two main reasons: inertia, and the birth of our son.
+Two main reasons: inertia and the birth of our son.

 First, Let’s talk about inertia.
 We had made that promise to each other to keep our lives exciting, and without realizing it, our life had developed, shall we say, a cage-like predictability.
 We came to refer to this phenomenon as “The Golden Hamster Wheel.”

 We seemingly had it all figured out.
-We had a successful business, we were living in a “great house” in a “great neighborhood” with “great schools” (hard to come by in LA).
-Our commute to the new office, that Joe had recently completed construction on, was only 15 minutes away (that short commute was a MAJOR life bonus for anyone living in LA).
-And we worked on cool projects everyday with our friends.
+We had a successful business; we were living in a “great house” in a “great neighborhood” with “great schools” (hard to come by in LA).
+Our commute to the new office, which Joe had recently completed construction on, was only 15 minutes away (that short commute was a MAJOR life bonus for anyone living in LA).
+And we worked on cool projects every day with our friends.